Teardown of iPhone 5s by iFixit is below. Key IC in the latest Apple smart phone are:

 Thankfully Apple is in the technology business, not the education business.
 We can only imagine how jumbled pre-school students' ABCs and 123s would be if they were taught in Cupertino.

 Crazy nomenclature aside, we were anxious to bite into this latest piece of phone fruit.
-So anxious, in fact, that we sent one of our
+So anxious, in fact, that we sent one of ourownto the land down-under to get one.

 Join us as we dissect the latest iPhone; otherwise: